mahaloz/cse194-irc-dojo/intro/join2/DESCRIPTION.md

 Successfully connect to an IRC server using WeeChat (IRC Client).
+Make to use the GUI Desktop.